Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 I recommend you check out Augusta Precious Metals if you’re looking to open a silver IRA account (or alternatively a gold IRA account)

-They’re a reputable US-based gold investment company that also sell a wide collection of IRA-approved silver coins and bars.
+They’re a reputable US-based gold investment company that also sells a wide collection of IRA-approved silver coins and bars.

 Augusta Precious Metals sell genuine silver coins and bars